-The following conclusions are presented based on the 2018 QSR analysis, organized by each of the QSR study questions.
-As recommended by Mercer following prior QSRs, existing initiatives should be leveraged when applicable and a thorough root cause analysis be completed for each major finding.
-A detailed review may confirm suspected systemic deficiencies and help ensure that primary causal factors are identified and addressed.
+The following conclusions are presented based on the 2021 QSR analysis, organized by each of the QSR study questions.
+As recommended by Mercer following prior QSRs, existing performance improvement initiatives should be leveraged when applicable and a thorough root-cause analysis be completed for each finding to help ensure that primary causal factors are identified and addressed.